 5. Improve efficiencies

-Outsourcing your accounting processes will also help to eliminate errors, mistakes, omissions and oversights in your financial documents.
+Outsourced accounting will also help to eliminate errors, mistakes, omissions and oversights in your financial documents.
 Therefore, not only is the job done more efficiently, but also more accurately.

 6. Focus on business aspects rather than accounting